John-Telek/Pi_SDR/README.md

 There are several Amature Radio linux distros available for PC's with SDR but nothing as complete ffor th Pi.

-On this site you will find an ISO image thats judt plug in and boot.
+On this site you will find an ISO image thats just plug in and boot.
 It contains the following.

 (1) SDRAnglel